rsinghlab/DRIFT/README.md

 ### Foundation Model Requirements

 You will require additional libraries dependent on the foundation model you aim to use.
 Please refer to their code for any additional requirements necessary.

+### Run Code

+To see how to run the code, please check our notebook tutorials.

+run_drift.ipynb for running DRIFT to obtain diffused inputs.